Aman9026/Flutter-Setup/README.md

 This IDE is quite handy for managing dart code and can be easily integrated with the android emulator.

-You can download Visual Studio Code from [here](https://code.visualstudio.com/download).
+Download Visual Studio Code from [here](https://code.visualstudio.com/download), Then switch to the extension tab and search for “flutter”:

 The first entry and in the search result list is the extension we’re looking for.